 This week Maren Wood and Jennifer Polk of Beyond the Professoriate will be on campus, leading a series of workshops under the title “PhDs That Work: Finding Success in an Uncertain Job Market.”
 This is an issue we at the UMIH take very seriously.
-The following is a revised version of an earlier hUManities blog article and, it is hoped, will get us warmed up for Thursday and Friday.
+The following is a revised version of an earlier hUManities blog intended to get us warmed up for Thursday and Friday.

 According to a recent study by The Conference Board of Canada, the number of PhDs granted by Canadian universities increased by 68% between 2002 and 2011, while the number of students enrolled in PhD programs increased by 73% over the same period.
 Yet only 18.6% of employed PhDs in Canada become full-time professors on the tenure track.
 More than 80% will not, therefore, end up in the professoriate.
 This is highly problematic because most PhD programs neglect the professional development of their graduate students until the last moment, when they are about to finish their degree and hit the job market, and even then these efforts are largely geared toward the academic job market.

 By doing this, Leonard Cassuto rightly notes, graduate programs leave their students’ professional aspirations to be shaped by their immediate surroundings—the research university—and these desires then harden over the long years to completion.
 Thus, graduate students are taught by their cultural milieu to covet the jobs that are most scarce and that the vast majority will never get.
 The result, often, is a sense of personal disillusionment and professional disappointment so deep many actually see joining the badly exploited ranks of the growing academic proletariat as their most viable professional option.
 Though one must not overlook the powerful influence love of discipline can also have in this regard.